openshift-kni/example-cnf/trex-container-app/server/README.md

 ## What is it executed?

 This container runs `/usr/local/bin/trex-wrapper`.
-[This script](scripts/trex-wrapper) takes also some context information to build a config file for TRex, such as this one:
+[This script](scripts/trex-wrapper) takes also some context information to build a config file for TRex.

+This is an example of TRex configuration file for L2 configuration:

 ```
 sh-4.4$ pwd